pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Effect of Varying Parameters

 To demonstrate the impact of varying the Dirichlet parameters, the next subplot will only include LDA representations, but with varying values for $\mathbf{\alpha}$ and $\mathbf{\beta}$.
-Though vectors mathematically, they are input as scalars because Scikit-Learn applies the same value to all topics.
+Though vectors mathematically, they are input as scalars because Scikit-Learn applies the same value to each element.
 To vary the values for particular categories, we would need a more customized approach.

 The two charts on the left hold $\beta$ constant and manipulate $\alpha$, and the two charts on the right hold $\alpha$ constant and manipulate $\beta$.
 The values held constant are equal to $1$ divided by the number of topics, producing uniformly distributed values by category, as is the common default.